SAP-samples/partner-reference-application/Tutorials/44a-Multi-Tenancy-Features-Forms.md

 2. Enhance the poetry slam service.

     1. Add a new read-only and not persisted entity *PDFDocument* to the [poetry slam service](../../../tree/main-multi-tenant-features/srv/poetryslam/poetrySlamService.cds).
 The *ID* is the ID of the poetry slam.
 It is used to read the poetry slam data, such as event description and visitors.
 The *content* element indicates that it contains media data through the LargeBinary datatype and the *@Core.MediaType* annotation, refer to [Reading LargeBinary/BLOB - capire documentation](https://cap.cloud.sap/docs/guides/databases#reading-largebinary-blob).
-As soon as a redirect to *../PDFDocument/content* is done, a custom media stream is created and returned as response, refer to [Custom Streaming - capire documentation](https://cap.cloud.sap/docs/node.js/best-practices#custom-streaming-beta).
+As soon as a redirect to *../PDFDocument/content* is done, a custom media stream is created and returned as response, refer to the capire documentation on [Custom Streaming](https://cap.cloud.sap/docs/node.js/best-practices#custom-streaming-beta).

         ```cds
         // Generated PDF document with SAP Forms Service by Adobe